-This win meant Croatia's up for the grand prize.
+This win meant Croatia’s up for the grand prize.
 They never made it this far, and the euphoria among fans hit new heights.
-Even though France ultimately went on winning the World Cup, Croatia rose to prominence simply because it's, unlike their croissant-eating opponent, far smaller and less known.
+Even though France ultimately went on to win the World Cup, Croatia rose to prominence simply because it’s, unlike their croissant-eating opponent, far smaller and less known.

 The lesson here is winning also means pushing boundaries and surpassing own achievements, both as individuals or as a collective.

-The official numbers aren't disclosed, but one article estimated 3.4 billion people across the globe will ultimately have watched this year's World Cup.
-Now that's a big number!
+The official numbers aren’t disclosed, but an estimated 3.4 billion people across the globe will ultimately have watched this year’s World Cup.
+Now that’s a big number!

 As for Croatia, a global frenzy ensued after beating England in the semi-final.
 People were discussing and honoring Croatia in places where it’s expected, but also on some less obvious sites (looking at you PornHub).

 Memes of all kinds were spawning across the internet.
-The conduct of the Croatian's president Kolinda Grabar Kitarovic, hugging and kissing everybody during the award ceremony has for sure helped with the hype.
+The conduct of Croatia’s president Kolinda Grabar Kitarovic, hugging and kissing everybody during the award ceremony has for sure helped with the hype.

 This was Croatia’s winning recipe for becoming an overnight internet sensation.
 Every person that never heard a thing about the country is suddenly trying to look it up on a world map.
 For a nation of some four million people, this really is a big deal.
 A graph by Mediatoolkit indicates that after winning against Russia, Croatia got more coverage than in the last 3 years combined.
 Croatian Tourism Board rejoice!